 Richmond Folk Festival In The Schools

-Through the generous support of its sponsors, the Richmond Folk Festival will fill Richmond area school auditoriums and classrooms with performances and presentations of deeply-rooted cultural expressions.
+Through the generous support of its sponsors, the Richmond Folk Festival in partnership with JAMinc will fill Richmond area school auditoriums and classrooms with performances and presentations of deeply-rooted cultural expressions.

 The week prior to the festival, master musicians and artists visit several area schools.
 Together, the artists and students share music, song, craft, stories and memories that will last a lifetime.

 The American Civil War Center and the National Park Service Visitor Center